“Ocean’s 8” star Awkwafina is stealing the show on all fronts

 “I started to get a lot of auditions that were really weird side roles for Asian characters, where either they brought out all those old tropes or they were just an added Benetton effect, a visual thing,” she says.
 “Those roles I didn’t take to, they just weren’t for me, so I chose other ones very quickly.”

 Her next two projects proved pivotal.
-One was Salima Koroma’s documentary, Bad Rap, which placed Awkwafina within the broader context of the Asian-American hip hop community, and the other was the Kush-scented coming-of-age comedy, Dude, which is out now on Netflix.
+One was Salima Koroma’s documentary, Bad Rap, which placed Awkwafina within the broader context of the Asian-American hip-hop community, and the other was the Kush-scented coming-of-age comedy, Dude, which is out now on Netflix.
 The latter project introduced Lum to its up-and-coming writer/director Olivia Milch, who at the time was also penning the screenplay for Ocean’s 8, a film with an open role perfect for a plucky ingenue.

 The Ocean’s 8 character Lum ended up playing has an identity that has nothing to do with her ethnicity.
-She’s a blink-and-you’re-robbed pickpocket, and a woman after the star’s own heart.
+She’s a blink-and-you’ve-been-robbed pickpocket, and a woman after the star’s own heart.

-“What I liked about Constance and what drew me in is that she’s not just a New Yorker, she’s from Queens and her fiber is very much a product of that environment,” Lums says.
+“What I liked about Constance and what drew me in is that she’s not just a New Yorker, she’s from Queens and her fiber is very much a product of that environment,” Lum says.
 “Her hustle–dreaming of a better life and how to hustle your way into it–that is Awkwafina’s story too, and it bled very well into my own life.”

-In the film, we meet Constance while she is scamming pedestrians at Three-card Monte in the street.
+In the film, we meet Constance while she is scamming Queens pedestrians at Three-card Monte.
 To prepare for the scene, Lum studied auctioneers and street hustlers religiously (though she once saw her own dad get duped at the game.)
 She was also paired with a sleight-of-hand coach for the film, who she inevitably befriended and cadged some David Blaine secrets from. (“I can entertain kids for days now,” she notes.)

 Later this summer, Lum will also appear in Crazy Rich Asians, a comedy her costar Jimmy O. Yang describes as “the Asian Black Panther.”
 In a sprawling cast, Lum plays headliner Constance Wu’s quirky best friend, Goh Peik Lin, who gets all the hot lines.
 As a big fan of the popular Kevin Kwan book the film is based on, Lum felt like she was in a Harry Potter movie, more or less.
-She worried about shattering the image of the character fans had in their heads, but by the time she got on set, she was feeling confident about her acting.
+She worried about shattering the image of the character fans had in their heads.
+By the time she got on set, though, she was feeling confident about her acting.

 “One thing that’s cool about both Crazy Rich Asians and Ocean’s 8, is that both directors trusted in my ability to improv and that trust leads me to trust myself even more and whatever I’m doing,” says Lum.

 Her confidence will be put to the test soon as she puts the finishing touches on the show she’s currently developing for Comedy Central.
-(A new EP is on the way as well.
+(A new rap EP is on the way as well.
 It is not clear when, if ever, Lum actually sleeps.)
 Awkwafina, which the star is writing and producing with Teresa Hsiao and showrunner Karey Dornetto, is a narrative series steeped in the ridiculousness of growing up in Queens and trying to make it big.
 After years of living through that process, Lum is ready to look back and wring some well-earned laughs from it.

 “I wanted it to be a story about New York told by a POC New Yorker, which is something you don’t see,” she says.
 “You see some POC-led shows that take place in New York but not by someone who’s actually from there.
 Especially Queens.
 It’s such a different existence and such a different cast of people out there, and you never see them reflected on TV.
 I know that I’m searching for that and I wanted the show to reflect it.”

-With all of these projects bubbling up, the hype around Lum is in dangerously close proximity to her head.
-At the moment, though–private security guards named Phil, be damned–she’s not personally buying into it.
+With all of these projects bubbling up, the hype around Lum is now in dangerous proximity to her head.
+At the moment, though, she’s not personally buying into it–private security guards named Phil, be damned.

-“I will never believe that I am as cool as some people have made it out to be,” she vows, “but I think that’s good, because then I’d be an asshole.
+“I will never believe that I’m as cool as some people have made it out to be,” she vows.
+“But I think that’s a good thing, because then I’d be an asshole.”